Power Plant Operator

 Extra Requirements

-Power plant operators, distributors, and dispatchers who are in positions which could affect the power grid may need to be certified through the North American Electric Reliability Corporation’s System Operator Certification Program.
+Nuclear power reactor operators must be licensed through the U.S. Nuclear Regulatory Commission (NRC).
+Power plant operators who are in positions that could affect the power grid may need to be certified through the North American Electric Reliability Corporation’s System Operator Certification Program.

 For additional information, visit these websites: